The Importance of Managing Your Rural Acreage

 Noxious Weed Control

 Noxious weeds can severely degrade the quality of agricultural lands and wildlife habitat throughout the county if uncontrolled.
 Many weeds often look like attractive wildflowers, but can quickly take over and destroy a lawn or pasture.
 Over-intensive animal grazing and manure mismanagement are the primary culprits in noxious weed infestation.

 The most common noxious weeds that threaten the County’s rural areas include: Cypress spurge, Dalmatian Toadflax, Diffuse Knapweed, Hoary Cress, Leafy Spurge, Musk Thistle, Myrtle spurge, Russian Knapweed, Saltcedar, and Yellow Toadflax.
 Such weeds can often be mistaken for wildflowers.
 Research noxious weed species in order to identify their presence on your property.

 While the County works to control weeds on publicly-owned property, it is the legal responsibility of individual landowners to control noxious weeds on private lands.
 Douglas County provides technical assistance to private property owners to control noxious weeds.

-Early detection and treatment is the best means of avoiding negative impacts to the health of the larger rural ecosystem.
+Early detection and treatment is the best means of avoiding negative impacts on the health of the larger rural ecosystem.
 To find out more about noxious weeds in the County and available weed control assistance, visit Douglas County Weed Management.